jimmy-gordon/School-Block-Bypass/README.md

 - A web proxy is almost like a browser inside of a browser.
 With this guide, we will be using **CroxyProxy**.
 There are several other options, but this one allows for the fastest response times and easiest-to-use interface, with the least-blocked domain.
 This method can be used across tabs, and allows you to fully utilize your chromebook as usual, with the bonus of being unlimited by site blacklists.

-> NOTE: Teachers using GoGuardian will still be able to view your screen when having the proxy site open.
+> NOTE: Teachers using GoGuardian or similar monitoring programs will still be able to view your screen when having the proxy site open.
 So, use this method at your own risk!

 - Accessing CroxyProxy
-1. Open Chrome.
+1. Open your browsee.
 2. In the search bar, type in one of its many domains.
 A list has been provided for you below:
 ```
 167.71.43.43